ironhacks/ironhacks-app/README.md

     }
   };
 ```
-Here we have all the posible routes on the platform, we use 3 switches becouse the header and the footer are only shown when there is a user logged.
+Here we have all the possible routes on the platform, we use 3 switches because the header and the footer are only shown when there is a user logged.
 We also hide them on the preview of a project.

-In the second switch we find all the sections of the platform, from here we are going to explain every single rounte using it path and it's file, starting with the login.
+In the second switch we find all the sections of the platform, from here we are going to explain every single route using its path and its file, starting with the login.

 # Login - login.js
 *full path: ./src/js/components/login/login.js*

-On this view we create and diplay the firebaseAuthUI instance, we start on the initAuthUI function:
+On this view we create and display the firebaseAuthUI instance, we start on the initAuthUI function:

 ``` javascript
 initAuthUI(){